AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 modular "unsigned" types in Ada, and remains useful for accessing individual bits.
 In other words, using a modular type for :ada:`Y`, you could indeed access an individual bit by passing a mask value to the :ada:`and` operator defined in any modular type's view.
-Using a bit array representation let's the compiler do that work for you, in the generated code.
+Using a bit array representation lets the compiler do that work for you, in the generated code.
 The source code will be both easier to read and more explicit about what it is doing when using the bit array overlay.

-One final issue remains.
-In our specific overlay example the compiler would likely generate code that works.
+One final issue remains: in our specific overlay example the compiler would likely generate code that works.
 But strictly speaking it might not.

 The Ada language rules say that for such an overlaid object